-Appeals of Disciplinary Sanctions Assessed by Academic Honor Board
+Appeals of Disciplinary Sanctions Assessed by the Academic Honor Board

-Any student who feels he/she has not been accorded justice by the Academic Honor Board may appeal to the Provost for review of the decision.
-If the Provost determines that there should be a review, he/she convenes a committee on Academic Integrity which is comprised of two senior tenured faculty members and an elected member of the Student Government Association.
+Any student who feels he/she has not been accorded justice by the Academic Honor Board may appeal to the provost for review of the decision.
+If the provost determines that there should be a review, he/she convenes a Committee on Academic Integrity which is comprised of two senior tenured faculty members (or faculty with multi-year renewable-term appointments in schools without tenure) and an elected member of the Student Government Association.
 The Committee shall determine whether the process followed by the Academic Honor Board was fair and impartial and that adequate consideration was given to evidence and information presented.

-- Timetable: Appeals to Academic Honor Board decisions must be submitted in writing to the Standing Committee on Academic Integrity within ten working days of the Board's decision. - Following a review, the Standing Committee on Academic Integrity may uphold, modify, or reverse the findings of the Academic Honor Board.

-• The decision of the Standing Committee on Academic Integrity shall be considered final.
-A written statement shall be sent to the appellant no later than three days after the Committee's decision is reached.
+- K. Timetable- Appeals to Academic Honor Board decisions must be submitted in writing to the Committee on Academic Integrity within ten working days of the board's decision. - L. Following a review of the appeal, the Committee on Academic Integrity will determine whether to uphold or modify the decision of the Academic Honor Board. - M. The decisions of the Committee on Academic Integrity shall be considered FINAL.
+A written statement shall be sent to the student in question no later than three days after the committee's final decision is reached.